 Wolwedans Dunes Camp – 2 nights.

-Wolwedans have a selection of gorgeous, fairly exclusive camps within the Namibrand Nature Reserve.
+Wolwedans have a selection of gorgeous, fairly exclusive camps within the Namibrand Nature Reserve – and they are among the most exclusive lodges in Namibia.
 I stayed at Boulder Safari Camp, which is the most remote – it is just five cabins nestled next to a huge pile of boulders in the middle of the plains.

 However, since I stayed here, they have introduced a 3-night minimum, so I suggest you pick one of the others, instead (unless you have more time to spend).
 We passed a couple of them on some of our safari drives and the Dunes Camp looks amazing!